ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 |:--:|
 | *Global snapshot of precipitation rate at 2018-12-04 04:00:00 UTC.* |

-So the data covers the entire globe at 0.25 degree resolution, and stretches back in time to 1940 with hourly resolution.
+ERA5 covers the entire globe at 0.25 degree resolution, and stretches back in time to 1940 with hourly resolution.
 Here's what a time series of temperature looks like at one location.

 | ![Temperature](/img/insert_benchmarks/zoom_plot_temperature_Durban.png){: .centered width="100%"} |
 |:--:|